 Whether rooted in negligence or not, bus accidents can result in severe injuries, including but not limited to traumatic brain injuries (TBIs), spinal cord injuries, whiplash, broken bones, severed limb, nerve damage, sprained necks, organ injuries, internal bleeding, severe bruising, puncture wounds, respiratory issues, and abrasions.

 Along with the initial injury, pain and suffering may translate into a long-term need for treatment, emotional distress, trauma, and loss of wages.
 For life-altering injuries, victims may lose the ability to work altogether, suffer a loss of consortium, or require modifications to make their home accessible.
 The above may necessitate more significant compensation in the form of a settlement or jury verdict if the case goes to trial.

 Trenton, NJ Mass Transit Injury Lawyers Secure Compensation

 If you have been injured in a bus or train accident, there are two potential avenues for recovering compensation.
 For injured parties who are employed by the mass transit service which caused the injury, you may wish to file a workers’ compensation claim.
 Workers’ compensation claims have the advantage that no fault needs to be proven in order to recover compensation, but the disadvantage that pain and suffering damages cannot be recovered, typically representing the greatest portion of financial recovery in a personal injury claim.

 On the other hand, if you are not an employee of the mass transit service which caused your injury, you may be able to recover compensation through a personal injury claim.
-In order to do so, you and your Trenton, NJ mass transit injury attorney will need to prove the following three factors:
+In order to do so, you and your Hamilton, NJ mass transit injury attorney will need to prove the following three factors:

 - The injuries you have suffered were directly caused by your mass transit accident.
 So not only is it important to your health that you seek medical attention immediately following any kind of accident, it often greatly helps to increase the strength of your personal injury claim.